botsync/copernicus/README.md

 * copernicus_msgs - contains ROS messages specific to copernicus such as the power board messages,..etc
 * copernicus_navigation - Contains files required for running gmapping, amcl and move_base ROS packages.
 * copernicus_teleoperation - Control the robot using keyboard or Joystick.
-* copernicus_rules - Contains rules that ensures the USB peripherals are bound correctly
+* copernicus_rules - Contains rules that ensures the USB peripherals are binded correctly

 ## Steps to Launch copernicus :